Concert in the Park

 The 4th of July activities are truly volunteer and community driven.
 The 4th of July committee meets on the second Wednesday of September, November, January, February, March, April, and May.
 Then on the first and third Wednesdays in June.
 Meetings begin at 7:30pm and are held in City Hall (north end door).
 All are welcome to attend and your help is welcomed with open arms!

-Fourth of July in Clawson has been a tradition since 1933 with the exception of one year during wartime.
+Fourth of July in Clawson has been a tradition since 1933 with the exception of one year during wartime and the 2020 pandemic.
 Our signature events celebrate a week of activities prior to the parade, fair and fireworks held on the 4th (unless the 4th falls on a Sunday, the parade, fair and fireworks are held on July 5th).
 Music in the park, an ice cream social (sponsored by the Lions Club), Kiddie Parade (sponsored by the GFWC), Free Fun Run and 5K Run are held in July before the grand celebration on the 4th.

 Early celebrations in the 1930's included a day of baseball games, family picnics, shoe race, 100 yard dash, 3 legged race, greased pole climb, cracker eating contest for women, fire cracker race, slipper kicking contest, pie eating contest a fat mans' race (200 lbs and over) and a prize for the largest family in the park.
 In the 1970's we added a candy scramble, backward race, wheelbarrow race, shoe scramble, water balloon toss, donkey baseball, hot potato game and an egg toss.
 Othert past festivities in the park included Bobo the Clown, Keystone Cops, Miss Clawson Pageant, Bandshell on the football field with Variety Shows and spectators in the stands, Coney Day (sponsored by the Optimist Club , Big Wheel Race and Bingo and the Beautiful Baby contest .
 The Keystone Cops were known to "arrest" anyone found not wearing a 4th of July button.